nodejs/node/doc/api/fs.md

 // Check if `package.json` file is readable. fs.access('./package.json', fs.constants.R_OK, (err) => {
+  console
-  console.log(err ? 'package.json is not readable' : 'package.json is readable');
+    .log(err ? 'package.json is not readable' : 'package.json is readable');
 });

 // Check if `package.json` is writable.